VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 For piped inputs use the corresponding alias: _.scala, _.java, _.sc, _.md
 All supported types of inputs can be mixed with each other.

-Detailed documentation can be found on our website: https://scala-cli.virtuslab.org
+For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/test

 ### MUST have options